Pork Tenderloin Medallions with Mushroom Gravy

 For the Gravy

 • Butter + flour + beef broth.
-The gravy's base.
+The gravy's base!
+I sometimes substitute water plus Organic Beef Better Than Bouillon for the beef broth.

-• Low-sodium soy sauce + balsamic vinegar + red wine vinegar.
+• Soy sauce + balsamic vinegar + red wine vinegar.
 The gravy's flavor enhancers!
+I prefer using low-sodium soy sauce to give me more control over the ultimate saltiness of the dish.

 • Fresh garlic.
 Minced.

-Aerial view of Pork Tenderloin with Mushroom Gravy in a large pot.
+Aerial view of Pork Tenderloin Medallions on plate and in pot.

 This recipe is quick, easy, and straightforward!